Jacobtester/custom_discord_bot/README.md

 - !stop - Stop current song, & remove bot from call

 ## Setup & Installation
-- Clone the repositiory and ensure you have Python 3.10+ installed.
+- Clone the repository and ensure you have Python 3.10+ installed.
-- Then install the dependecies using: pip install -r requirements.txt
+- Then install the dependencies using: pip install -r requirements.txt
-- Create an .env file in the root directory with your varius Tokens, API keys, Server/User ids.
+- Create an .env file in the root directory with your various Tokens, API keys, Server/User ids.
 - NOTE: If you do not wish to use certain features then simply dont put their variables into the .env (discord token required)
 Should look like
 DISCORD_TOKEN=your_discord_bot_token